bet4a/d3wiki/Selections.md

 If *value* is not specified, returns the value of the specified attribute for the first non-null element in the selection.
 This is generally useful only if you know the element contains exactly one element.

+The attribute *name* may be specified using a namespace prefix, such as "xlink:href" to specify an "href" attribute the XLink namespace.
+By default, D3 supports the following namespace prefixes: svg, xhtml, xlink, xml and xmlns.
+Additional namespaces can be registered by adding to `d3.ns.prefix`.

 > selection.<b>classed</b>(<i>name</i>[, <i>value</i>]) <a name="classed"></a>

 This operator is a convenience routine for setting the "class" attribute.
 It understands that the "class" attribute is a set of tokens separated by spaces; under the hood, it will use the [[classList|https://developer.mozilla.org/en/DOM/element.classList]] if available, for convenient adding, removing and toggling of CSS classes.